edespino/cloudberry-site/docs/sql-stmts/drop-table.md

 ## Compatibility

 `DROP TABLE` conforms to the SQL standard, except that the standard allows only one table to be dropped per command.
-Also, the `IF EXISTS` option is a Cloudberry Database extension.
+Also, the `IF EXISTS` option is a Apache Cloudberry extension.

 ## See also